 Ben and Zelda Cohen Fellow Dr. Laura Jockusch

 Dr. Laura Jockusch is to become a Martin Buber Society Fellow in the Humanities at the Hebrew University of Jerusalem and an instructor in the International MA Program in Holocaust Studies at the University of Haifa (Israel) in October 2012.
 She received a PhD in Hebrew and Judaic studies from New York University in 2007.
-For her Ben and Zelda Cohen Fellowship, she is conducting research for her project “Beyond Vengeance: Jewish Conceptions of Retributive Justice after the Holocaust.”
+For her Ben and Zelda Cohen Fellowship, she conducted research for her project “Beyond Vengeance: Jewish Conceptions of Retributive Justice after the Holocaust.”

 Dr. Jockusch’s dissertation, published as Collect and Record!
 Jewish Holocaust Documentation in Early Postwar Europe by Oxford University Press in August 2012, examines the beginnings of Holocaust research by Jews and from a Jewish perspective in the aftermath of World War II.
 Comparing the cases of France, Poland, Germany, Austria, and Italy, her research challenges the misconception that survivors remained silent about their pasts for several decades and that systematic research on the Holocaust began only in the 1960s.
 It demonstrates that history writing constituted an integral response of those who had endured, witnessed, and survived the European Jewish catastrophe and that their early postwar initiatives were trailblazers for later Holocaust historiography.